Fantasy-Soccer-App/fantasy-soccer-stats-backend/README.md

 - **Player Rating**: "I rate this player [ranking number from 1-10] because [insert comment]."
 Players are ranked through an algorithm and positioned in the user's fantasy team array based on their rating.

 #### Static and Dynamic Data
-- **Static Stats**: Users rely on static stats to decide which players to add to their team.
+- **Static Statistics**: Users rely on static stats to decide which players to add to their team.
 - **Dynamic User Input**: Users' comments and ratings are dynamic and editable.

 #### Building Your Team
 1. **Create Your Team**:
    - The landing page has a "Create Your Team" button that leads to the index page.
    - The index page displays all players as cards with stats.
-   - Clicking on a player card navigates to the show page with detailed stats and photo.
+   - Clicking on a player card navigates to the show page with detailed player statistics and their respective photo.

 2. **Adding Players**:
    - Users can search for players by name or browse the player directory.